-The park offers activities like snow tubing, skiing, snowballing, hiking, sledding, and much more.
+The park offers snow tubing, skiing, snowballing, hiking, sledding, and much more.
 One of the most popular is the Flying Fox, a zipline adventure over the longest glacier in Europe.
 There’s also the great SnowBar, where you can enjoy refreshments while admiring the glacial landscape.

-The activities at the Snow Fun Park require additional tickets, but you’ll be able to buy them when you get there.
+The activities at the Snow Fun Park require additional tickets, but you can buy them when you get there.
 It can close due to bad weather (you never know when a July blizzard might roll in), so check the forecast if this is an important activity for you, and dress warmly!

 Ice Palace Jungfraujoch

 One of the few places in the world built into the ice of a glacier, the Ice Palace is a do-not-miss attraction on Jungfraujoch.
-You’ll access the palace from a long tunnel beginning near the Sphinx Hall, which is an attraction itself.
+You’ll access the palace from a long tunnel near the Sphinx Hall, an attraction itself.

 The tunnel is called the Alpine Sensation, a multimedia exhibit about the building of the Jungfraujoch and its railway, including memorials to the miners who lost their lives while completing it.
 The corridor ends with a massive snow globe filled with little displays about life at the Top of Europe.

-Arriving at the Ice Palace, you’ll enter tunnels and halls carved into the ice of the glacier – and since the glacier is constantly moving, it’s renovated every year.
-A very talented artist creates ice sculptures of animals, igloos, and more, displaying them around the palace for visitors to admire.
+Arriving at the Ice Palace, you’ll enter tunnels and halls carved into the glacier’s ice – and since the glacier is constantly moving, it’s renovated every year.
+A talented artist creates ice sculptures of animals, igloos, and more, displaying them around the palace for visitors to admire.
 It’s one of the “coolest” parts of visiting Jungfraujoch.

 See Related: Things to Do in Zermatt, Switzerland

 Lindt Chocolate Heaven